cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/manage-notifications.md

 You can manage notifications for specific [pentests](#manage-pentest-notifications) and [findings](#manage-finding-notifications).
 {{% /pageinfo %}}

 By default, you get notifications for some activities related to your organization and pentests—both through email and in the Cobalt app.
-If you're not receiving notifications, make sure that you've confirmed your email address.
+If you're not receiving email notifications, see our [troubleshooting tips](#troubleshoot-email-notifications).

 {{%expand "View examples of activities." %}}
 <br>